dynamsoft-docs/capture-vision-docs/parameters/reference/code-parser-task-settings/code-specifications.md

 # CodeSpecifications

-`CodeSpecifications` specifies the names of CodeSpecification used for code parsing.
+Parameter `CodeSpecifications` specifies the names of CodeSpecification used for code parsing.

 ## Example